Tony Hawk's: Critical reception

 Tony Hawk's Pro Skater was critically acclaimed.
 IGN gave the N64 version of the game a 9.1 out of 10 praising the gameplay for "genius control, combo system and design" despite little criticism with sound stating "the punk tracks are dumbed down and looped".
 It also gave the PlayStation version an outstanding rating (9.4 out of 10) again praising the gameplay and the graphics stating it is "simple but amazing in terms of animations, physics, and size of levels".
 Pro Skater 2 was met with critical acclaim and commercial success, greatly surpassing its predecessor.
 According to Metacritic, it holds a score of 98/100, making it one of the highest rated video games of all time across all consoles and platforms.
 Pro Skater 2 along with Soulcalibur, and Grand Theft Auto IV are ranked second behind The Legend of Zelda: Ocarina of Time.
 Jeff Gerstmann of GameSpot praised the PlayStation version, awarding it 9.9/10, saying "as most major publishers' development efforts shift to any number of next-generation platforms, Tony Hawk 2 will likely stand as one of the last truly fantastic games to be released on the PlayStation".
 The PlayStation version of the game received a score of 10 out of 10 from the magazine Game Informer, while the rest of the other versions for other consoles received lower scores.
 In Japan, Famitsu magazine scored the Game Boy Advance version of the game a 33 out of 40 and the PlayStation version of the game a 28 out of 40.
-In the final issue of the Official UK PlayStation Magazine, the game was chosen as the 7th best game of all time.
+In the final issue of PlayStation Official Magazine – UK, the game was chosen as the 7th best game of all time.
 Game Informer named it the fourth best game ever made in 2001.
 The staff praised the game for its growth over its predecessor and its impact on its genre.
 Similarly, the PS2 version of Pro Skater 3 earned a rare perfect 10 score from GameSpot, one of only eleven games to ever receive said score.
 It was also awarded the best sports game award at E3 2001.
 IGN rated the game 9.7/10, stating that the game "should go down in history as one of the best twitch-fests on PS2".
 The game is currently the top rated PS2 game on the review aggregate website Metacritic, with an average score of 97/100, tying with Grand Theft Auto III.
 Famitsu gave the game a 30/40.
 As for Pro Skater 4, IGN gave the Xbox version a 9/10, stating that "Tony Hawk 4 is by far the best skateboarding title around and head and shoulders above its 'me-too' competition".
 The PlayStation 2 version received the highest score from IGN, with a 9.3/10, commenting that though the graphics haven't changed from its predecessor, the maps are much larger than in Pro Skater 3, along with praising the increased difficulty.